-Blaenau Gwent PSB Caerphilly PSB Newport PSB Monmouthshire PSB Torfaen PSB Blaenau Gwent wants Positive Change -a People feel part of their Respond to the challenges Develop a functional, to forge new pathways shared commitment to community and have a associated with connected network of to prosperity improving the way we sense of belonging demographic change. natural areas that support work together the current and future • well-being needs of local populations Blaenau Gwent wants Positive Start- giving Provide children and Provide Children and Provide children and everyone to have the our future generations young people with the young people with the young people with the best start to life. the best start in life best possible start in best start in life. best possible start in life.
-D '': D I life Blaenau Gwent wants Positive People- Ensuring people feel Create safe, confident safe and friendly മഠനmunities. empowering and safe in their communities and promote acommunities. enabling all our residents to achieve communities. community cohesion $\frac{\omega}{\omega}$ their own potential.
-Blaenau Gwent wants Positive Places- Long and healthy lives Support healthy lifestyles to encourage and enabling our for all and enable people to age enable people to make communities to be Ter all well. healthy lifestyle resilient and choices in places that sustainable they live, learn, work and play.
-Blaenau Gwent wants Newport has a clean Protect and enhance Develop mitigation and to look after and and safe environment resilience of our natural adaptation responses to protect its natural for people to use and environment whilst the impacts of climate environment. enjoy. mitigating and adapting to change the impact of climate 4 change.
-Improve the Tackle the perceptions of Newport intergenerational patterns as a place to live, work, visit and invest of poverty and develop economic resilience.
+Blaenau Gwent PSB Caerphilly PSB Newport PSB Monmouthshire PSB Torfaen PSB Blaenau Gwent wants Positive Change -a People feel part of their Respond to the challenges Develop a functional, to forge new pathways shared commitment to community and have a associated with connected network of to prosperity improving the way we sense of belonging demographic change. natural areas that support work together the current and future (well-being needs of local populations Blaenau Gwent wants Positive Start- giving Provide children and Provide Children and Provide children and everyone to have the our future generations young people with the young people with the young people with the best start to life. the best start in life best possible start in best start in life. best possible start in life. life Blaenau Gwent wants Positive People- Ensuring people feel Create safe, confident safe and friendly empowering and safe in their communities and promote communities. enabling all our communities. community cohesion residents to achieve their own potential.
+Blaenau Gwent wants Positive Places- Long and healthy lives Support healthy lifestyles to encourage and enable people to make enabling our communities to be for all and enable people to age well. healthy lifestyle resilient and weii. choices in places that sustainable they live, learn, work Guotamabio and play.
+Blaenau Gwent wants Newport has a clean Protect and enhance Develop mitigation and to look after and and safe environment resilience of our natural adaptation responses to protect its natural for people to use and environment whilst the impacts of climate environment. enjoy. mitigating and adapting to change the impact of climate change.
+Improve the 3 Tackle the perceptions of Newport intergenerational patterns as a place to live, work, visit and invest of poverty and develop economic resilience.
 Drive up skill levels for economic and social well-being.
 Develop opportunities for communities and businesses to be part of an economically thriving and well-connected county.
 Improve local skills through work-force planning, training, apprenticeships, and volunteering opportunities.
-People feel part of their community and have a sense of belonging Participation in arts, heritage and history is important for people's well-being Improve air quality across the city ♦ Page 32 Communities are resilient to climate change Participation in sports and physical activity is important for people's well-being People have access to stable homes in a sustainable supportive community
+People feel part of their community and have a sense of belonging Participation in arts, heritage and history is important for people's well-being Improve air quality across the city ♦ Communities are resilient to climate change Participation in sports and physical activity is important for people's well-being People have access to stable homes in a sustainable supportive community